daresTheDevil/davidbkay/questionsForYou/employer.md

 ### Locations

-* Can employees work outside of the office ("work from home")?
+* Can employees work remotely?
 * Are there any restrictions on when employees can work outside the office?
 * Do employees each have their own office?
 * Are there partitions or space between each employee's workspace?

 ### Time Off

-* How much time off is given per employee?
+* How is paid time off handled?
 * Do different employees get a different amount of time off?
 * Is there a minimum amount of time off required/expected of each employee?
 * Is sick leave counted as time off?

-### Parental leave

-* Who is eligible for parental leave?
-* How much parental leave is given?
-* How much parental leave is taken?

 ### On Call

 * Are employees expected to be on call?
-* If employees are expected to be on call, is a device provided or compensated?
+* If employees are expected to be on call, is a explain the procedures and related compensation.

 ## Compensation and Benefits